Opentrons/buildroot/README.md

 - Upstream repository: <https://github.com/buildroot/buildroot/>
 - Buildroot website: <https://buildroot.org/>

+## What is this repo?

+This repository is a buildroot external tree containing board configuration files; package definitions version overrides; and CI build setup and code.

 ## Building Locally

 We wrap the Buildroot build system in a [Docker][] container to manage dependencies and make it slightly more portable.
 Due to case-sensitive filenames and other concerns, the build must be run on Linux.

-This fork requires the [opentrons repo](https://github.com/Opentrons/opentrons) to be checked out next to it, since it uses a Buildroot external toolchain to build in our dependencies.
+This fork requires the [opentrons repo](https://github.com/Opentrons/opentrons) to be checked out next to it, since it uses a Buildroot external tree to build in our dependencies.
+Since this repo itself is also a Buildroot external tree, we need actual buildroot cloned next to it in a directory called `buildroot-upstream` (this can be overridden).

 [docker]: https://www.docker.com/